Kubernetes

 kubectl apply -f pvc.yaml

-This claim results in an SSD-like Persistent Disk being automatically provisioned.
+This claim results in an SSD-like persistent disk being automatically provisioned.
 When the claim is deleted, the volume is destroyed.

 Public IPv4 Address